 3.1.
-Physics Embedded in Feature Space
+Physics embedded in feature space

-Perhaps the most straightforward method of integration between physical principles with ML methods is the development of the feature space of an ML model with physical modeling.
-Augmentations or alterations to the feature space do not directly affect model architecture, and the resultant model is still considered to be a black-box model, that is, a model capable of producing relevant results without revealing information regarding the mechanisms by which the results are derived Karniadakis et al. (2021).
-By leveraging the fundamental understanding of the underlying physics, however, these methods shape the feature space of a machine learning algorithm in a manner consistent with the physical laws.
-This integration offers several advantages over traditional machine learning approaches and leads to a more robust, and dataefficient framework.
+Perhaps the most straightforward method of integration between physical principles with ML methods is the development of the feature space of an ML model with physical modelling.
+Augmentations or alterations to the feature space do not directly affect model architecture, and the resultant model is still considered to be a black-box model, that is, a model capable of producing relevant results without revealing information regarding the mechanisms by which the results are derived (Karniadakis et al., 2021).
+By leveraging the fundamental understanding of the underlying physics, however, these methods shape the feature space of a ML algorithm in a manner consistent with the physical laws.
+This integration offers several advantages over traditional ML approaches and leads to a more robust, and dataefficient framework.
 Through this integration, ML algorithms may be designed to exploit prior knowledge of physical relationships to be more accurately and efficiently applied to a variety of engineering applications.
-As described by Karniadakis et al. (2021), this form of integration primarily concerns with the introduction of observational biases to enhance the performance of ML models.
+As described by Karniadakis et al. (2021), this form of integration primarily concerned with the introduction of observational biases to enhance the performance of ML models.
 Here, observational biases refer to the specific measurements or features that embody the underlying physics or prior knowledge about the system under consideration.
 Through the incorporation of prior knowledge, the introduction of observational biases through various input augmentation procedures serves as a guide in constraining algorithm predictions to be physically plausible.
-Various studies have demonstrated that algorithms are more capable of identifying relevant features in comparison to purely data-driven methods, leading to improved modeling capabilities and reduced data limitations (Leturiondo et al., 2017; Gitzel et al., 2021; Deng et al., 2022).
-Within the context of applications in condition monitoring, it is often critical to have engineered features within the ML model that are sensitive to changes in the condition of the asset and is capable of properly differentiating nominal operational conditions from fault conditions.
-Several approaches to this incorporation may be seen in literature.
+Various studies have demonstrated that algorithms are more capable of identifying relevant features in comparison to purely data-driven methods, leading to improved modelling capabilities and reduced data limitations (Deng et al., 2022; Gitzel et al., 2021; Leturiondo et al., 2017).
+Within the context of applications in CM, it is often critical to have engineered features within the ML model that are sensitive to changes in the condition of the asset and are capable of properly differentiating nominal operational conditions from fault conditions.
+Several approaches to this incorporation may be seen in the literature.
 For example, physically generated parameters and variables may be employed as additional inputs within the feature space.
 The addition of physics-informed features may be done either directly in the form of an additional augmented dataset parsed through the ML pipeline, or indirectly through methods such as transfer learning, whereby the features from a physics-informed source domain are captured via the ML algorithm and re-purposed.
 Subsequent subsections will discuss these methods of feature manipulation, with examples.

 3.1.1.
-Physics-Guided Input Feature Augmentation
+Physics-guided input feature augmentation

-The field of machine learning has experienced tremendous growth in recent years, and this growth has been fueled in part by the availability of large datasets for the expressive and representative training of ML models (L'heureux et al., 2017).
-However, in the context of complex engineering tasks, collecting and labeling large quantities of data may be expensive, time-consuming, and in some cases, impractical or impossible.
-Moreover, due to the black-box nature of ML models, it is difficult to adjust the behaviors of the ML model purely from adjustments to datasets, even when information regarding the system is known beforehand.
+The field of ML has experienced tremendous growth in recent years, and this growth has been fuelled in part by the availability of large datasets for the expressive and representative training of ML models (L'heureux et al., 2017).
+However, in the context of complex engineering tasks, collecting and labelling large quantities of data may be expensive, time-consuming, and in some cases, impractical or impossible.
+Moreover, due to the black-box nature of ML models, it is difficult to adjust the behaviours of the ML model purely from adjustments to datasets, even when information regarding the system is known beforehand.